hubuum/hubuum-python/docs/configuration.md

 ### Individual loggers

 These are all loggers for different purposes.
-TThey default to the level of `HUBUUM_LOGGING_LEVEL`.
+They default to the level of `HUBUUM_LOGGING_LEVEL`.
 They are all prefixed with `HUBUUM_LOGGING_LEVEL_`.

 | Source       | Description                                                 | Events                            | Fields                                                    |
 | ------------ | ----------------------------------------------------------- | --------------------------------- | --------------------------------------------------------- |